Physical Education (Community): Plot

-Troy (Donald Glover) finds a hand-drawn portrait resembling Abed (Danny Pudi) in his used Spanish book.
+Troy (Donald Glover) finds a hand-drawn portrait with hearts around it resembling Abed (Danny Pudi) in his used Spanish book.
 The group concludes that the book's previous owner, Jenny Adams (Carrie Wiita), likes Abed.
 However, Abed seems uninterested in meeting her.

 Jeff (Joel McHale) joins a billiards class and impresses Coach Bogner (Blake Clark) with his technique.
 However, Bogner tells the class they must wear gym shorts because pool is a physical education class, frustrating Jeff, who has dressed stylishly for the sport.
 Meanwhile, the group encourages Abed to talk to Jenny in the cafeteria.
 After some urging, he heads over, although he acts in an off-putting way as he does so.
-The group stops him and decides to teach Abed how to attract women.
+The group stops him and decides to teach him how to attract women.

 Jeff enters class in the shorts, visibly uncomfortable.
 After failing to look cool, he changes his clothes and confronts Bogner, who notes to the rest of the class that Jeff cares too much about his appearance.
 Jeff challenges him to a game of pool, but Bogner only offers to play Jeff in shorts; Jeff refuses and leaves the class.

 The other group members teach Abed how to act differently for Jenny; Abed embodies Don Draper and seduces Annie in a practice situation, showing the group his ability to impersonate.
 Jeff enters and chastises them for trying to change Abed.
 Abed then imitates Jeff, which impresses the group; they encourage him to act like that when he approaches Jenny.
-Abed meets Jenny and begins seducing her until her boyfriend (Pudi), a White student with a face identical to Abed's, appears and threatens him.
+Abed meets Jenny and begins seducing her until her boyfriend (Pudi), a white student with a face identical to Abed's, appears and threatens him.

 Later, the group worries Abed will be upset over what happened.
 However, when he arrives, he seems unfazed.
-He explains that he went after Jenny because he knew it was important to the group that he learn to act normally and that they feel as though they can help him, citing his past experience of being bullied.
+He explains that he went after Jenny because he knew it was important to the group that he learn to act normally and that they feel as though they can help him, citing his mother's abandonment and bullying as the usual outcomes when others become frustrated with him.
 He also explains that he was able to change his personality for the group because he was satisfied enough with his own personality, which inspires Jeff to overcome his ego.

 Jeff enters the common room in shorts and challenges Bogner to play him; a crowd gathers to watch their intense match.
 In between shots, Bogner argues Jeff has not actually changed.
 Jeff strips down to his underwear, claiming he does not care how he looks, and Bogner follows suit.
 Bogner gets to the last ball, still taunting Jeff.
 To try to show each other up, both men rip off their underwear.
 Bogner misses his shot, allowing Jeff to win and earn Bogner's respect; while Bogner tells Jeff he can wear whatever he likes to class, Jeff chooses the gym clothes.
-Afterwards, one of Jeff's classmates (Jill Latiano) asks Jeff to introduce her to Abed; Jeff suggests introducing herself instead.
+Afterwards, one of Jeff's classmates (Jill Latiano) asks Jeff to introduce her to Abed; Jeff suggests she introduce herself instead.